-3D printing is a recent innovation, which uses additive technology to build physical models out of various
+3D printing is a recent innovation, which uses additive technology to build physical models

 materials.
 The technology could guide students all the way through the manufacturing process, from concept

 to completion and reward them with an object they could hold in their hands.
 3D printing allows for more

 authentic exploration of objects that may not be readily available to education institutions, such as animal

 anatomies and toxic materials.

 Apart from art and creativity, 3D printing teaches a lot in situations where students are

 expected to visualise

 complex shapes and mechanisms.
 3D learning solution is perfect for project-based learning for subjects like